Skip to main content

 Set Alarm

-Using a 12:58 Alarm for Focus Blocks
+Standing Desk Reminders: Using a 12:58 Alarm to Move

 Frequently Asked Questions